-- 11. Use a proactive approach to planning, investment and service provision to: - promote sustainable development, provide land for the uses and facilities we need, by making the best use of existing infrastructure, maximising accessibility and social inclusion, protecting green spaces and the environment and helping to minimise exposure to pollution - ensure that the health impacts for individuals and local communities of any potentially significant decision are fully assessed and that the results are used in the decisionmaking process - develop and drive activities that support businesses to thrive and local people to work - 12.
-Work with the Area Partnerships, and through the other community based initiatives, to develop and implement an assets-based approach to community engagement and active involvement in the life of their community
+- 11. Use a proactive approach to planning, investment and service provision to: - promote sustainable development, provide land for the uses and facilities we need, arrange these in a manner that makes the best use of existing infrastructure and maximises accessibility and social inclusion, protect green spaces and the environment and help minimise exposure to pollution - ensure that the health impacts for individuals and local communities of any potentially significant decision are fully assessed and that the results are used in the decisionmaking process - to develop and drive activities that support businesses to thrive and local people to work - 12.
+Work with the Area Partnerships and through the other community based initiatives to develop and implement an assets-based approach to community engagement and active